datastax/kaap/README.md

 Kubernetes operator for Apache Pulsar.

-See [docs](docs/README.md) to learn how to use the operator components.
+See the [documentation](https://super-giggle-3c66aa03.pages.github.io/docs) to learn how to use the operator components.